JOAC 2008 AGM and ANNUAL DINNER

 Another connection is that Brough, just 6 miles from our hotel the Hull Ramada, is where Blackburn & General Aircraft Co Ltd were based.
 Aircraft components were made by Jowett for this company from 1953 to the close of Jowett Engineering in 1963.
 Blackburn bought Jowett Engineering in 1955 which enabled Jowett shareholders to be paid off in full, and perhaps also the oval web crank to be tooled up for and to go into production.
 It is often said that Jowett went bust, but it was not so.

-In the mid-to-late 1950s Eric Turner, a director both of Jowett and Blackburn, was the first owner-driver of the R4 Jupiter SWT 356 and was living in Elloughton near Brough, as incidentally was Jowett’s post-war managing director Arthur Jopling from 1960 until his death.
+In the mid-to-late 1950s Eric Turner, a director both of Jowett and Blackburn, was the first owner-driver of the R4 Jupiter SWT 356 and was living in Elloughton near Brough, as incidentally where the Jowett Cars Ltd post-war managing director Arthur Jopling lived from 1960 until his death.
 The ex-Motor Show R4 (recently of Norman Reeves, now owned by Keith Patchett JOAC magazine editior) was readied for the road by Jowett in July 1956 and officially transferred to Turner that November before being sold to Alf Thomas in July 1958.
 So the R4 would have spent two years domiciled in Brough.
-It was then Anne Neale’s car in the 6-hr Relay Race at Silverstone in August 1958.
+It was then the car driven by Anne Neale in the 6-hr Relay Race at Silverstone in August 1958.

 I interviewed Betty Jopling in Brough in 1988, crossing the Humber Bridge for the first time, for the book the Complete Jowett History.